skalenetwork/documentation/validators/node-cli.md

 Required options for the `skale node init` command:

--   `--disk-mountpoint` - Mount point of the disk to be used for storing sChains data
--   `--sgx-url` - URL to SGX server in the network, can be used for current node if the current node supports SGX-enabled Intel processor
--   `--env-file` - path to env file where required parameters listed above are defined
+-   `--env-file` - path to env file where required parameters listed below are defined
+-   `--install-deps` - install additional dependecies (like docker and docker-compose)

 Required options for the `skale node init` command in environment file:

 -   `SGX_SERVER_URL` - URL to SGX server in the network, can be used for current node if the current node supports intel technology SGX.
 SGX node can be set up through SGXwallet repository

--   `DISK_MOUNTPOINT` - Mount point of the disk to be used for storing sChains data
+-   `DISK_MOUNTPOINT` - Block device to be used for storing sChains data

--   `IMA_CONTRACTS_INFO_URL` - URL to IMA contracts ABI and addresses
+-   `IMA_CONTRACTS_ABI_URL` - URL to IMA contracts ABI and addresses

--   `MANAGER_CONTRACTS_INFO_URL` - URL to SKALE Manager contracts ABI and addresses
+-   `MANAGER_CONTRACTS_ABI_URL` - URL to SKALE Manager contracts ABI and addresses

 -   `FILEBEAT_HOST` - URL to the Filebeat log server

--   `GITHUB_TOKEN` - token for accessing `skale-node` repo

--   `GIT_BRANCH` - git branch used for initialization
+-   `CONTAINERS_CONFIG_STREAM` - git branch with containers versions config

--   `DOCKER_PASSWORD` - password for DockerHub

--   `DOCKER_USERNAME` - username for DockerHub
+-   `DOCKER_LVMPY_STREAM` - git branch of docker lvmpy volume dirver for schains

 -   `DB_PORT` - Port for of node internal database (default is 3306)